NAZAIF/Popular-Movies-Stage-2/README.md

 - Fetched data from the Internet with theMovieDB API.
 - Used adapters and custom list layouts to populate list views.
 - Incorporate libraries([Picasso](http://square.github.io/picasso/),[Retrofit](http://square.github.io/retrofit/),[OKHttp](http://square.github.io/okhttp/),[Parceler](https://github.com/johncarl81/parceler)) to simplify the amount of code I need to write
+- Used Content providers, SQLite database for local storage of Favourite movie details thus made it available offline.
+- Used Recyclerview for movie posters, trailers and reviews.
 - Built a fully featured application that looks and feels natural on the Android OS.